Don't underestimate the physical challenges but don't be put off by the psychological ones

 Your favourite part of your role

-I enjoy making our website look its best and making sure it’s easy to navigate, both on mobile and desktop.
+I also enjoy making our website look its best and making sure it’s easy to navigate, both on mobile and desktop.

 Your biggest achievements